Call to Book a Survey on 0124 884 8765

 Croeso!
 Rydym wrth ein bodd yn croesawu ein cwsmeriaid Cymraeg i Peter Cox

 Peter Cox operate across the whole of the North & Mid of Wales and The Welsh Marches, from Wrexham and Chester, along to Bangor and Anglesey and down the Lleyn Peninsula.
 We also cover the west coast to Aberystwyth and over into England operating in Shrewsbury.
-Our fully trained and experienced technicians and surveyors can provide you with solutions to issues such as damp, woodworm and rot, we are experts in wall stabilisation techniques and structural basement waterproofing.
+Our fully trained and experienced technicians and surveyors can provide you with solutions to issues such as damp, woodworm and dry rot or wet rot, we are experts in wall stabilisation techniques and structural basement waterproofing.
 There are plenty of older buildings across Northern & Mid Wales, and The Marches, and the problems associated with them.
 Common issues include failing damp proof causes, and penetrating damp from leaky guttering, and heavy rainfall.

 If you have any problems related to your property please get in touch to book your survey with one of our local surveyors operating in your area.